Tenancy agreements (contracts)

-If you have been offered a rent free or half rent summer concession, then you have a legal right to access the property from the start date of your tenancy, and lots of students choose to store belongings in the property until they return to commence their studies in September.
+If you have been offered a rent free or half rent summer concession, then you have a legal right to access the property from the start date of your tenancy, and many students choose to store belongings in the property until they return to commence their studies in September.
 If you wish to live in the property over the summer months, then you may be asked to pay full rent.

 Any summer concessions should be made clear in the tenancy agreement, so always check your tenancy carefully before signing, and if you have any doubts, contact us for a free contract check.
 If you find a property you like and are not offered a summer concession, you can always try to negotiate to get one.
 You can also wait and sign up for a property much closer to the time if you do not wish to pay summer rent or a retainer.

 From June 1 2019 the Tenant Fees Act was introduced in England, meaning landlords and agents will no longer be able to charge a number of fees for new tenancies signed on or after that date.
 This includes tenancies that are being renewed.